RichardPHarris/Personal-Projects/README.md

 ## Step 4 - Create webhook request

 Once you have modified your webhook URL, return to your ifttt page and paste the **full modified link** into the url section.
-Please ensure not spaces or any other modification then the one noted above are present, else the link will not work.
+Please ensure no spaces or any other modification than the one noted above are present, else the link will not work.

-Once created, select "POST" from the Method section and "application/json" from the Content Type section, as shown below:
+Once created, select "POST" from the Method section and "application/json" from the Content Type section, as below:

 ![image](https://user-images.githubusercontent.com/79415636/110521556-c97b7e80-8107-11eb-8070-aa5fd2c0aeff.png)